Managing Chronic Illness in Academia: How to Thrive Despite the Challenges

 The second fear is the inability to fulfil your potential.
 Unlike temporary barriers, chronic illness presents permanent challenges.
 This can create a sense of frustration when you see your peers achieving more, often without the same physical limitations.
 The fear of not living up to your own ambitions can be incredibly demotivating.

 The third challenge is the unpredictability of chronic illness.
 Unlike the typical ups and downs of work, chronic conditions mean that some days you feel fine, and other days you don’t.
 This inconsistency makes it hard to set a reliable writing schedule or career goals, especially when your physical capacity fluctuates.
+You might wonder then why, as a person with a chronic illness, I obsess over systems and planning that seem to fly in the face of this inconsistent reality.

 2. Reframing Productivity

 You can still achieve your goals, but you must do so strategically.
 Plan your career around your energy reserves and create realistic expectations.
 For example, consider the next five years of your career, not just the immediate future.
 This approach allows for a sustainable pace that accommodates your health, while still achieving your ambitions.
+You can see my other blogs on slow productivity and why I think that is a much more useful lens to think about your work through.

 3. Adapting Your Work Routine